 This unit will consist of a thermal sensing device, inner cooking pan, electric heating plate, control panel or a few buttons, and the main body.
 It’s super easy to utilize and ideal for newbies.

-The rice and water will be placed into the cooking pan that’s imported on the main shell or body and the load of the pan then depresses the heating piece which then boils the water rapidly.
+It’s important to know the correct ratio of rice and water in rice cookers for the best result.
+The rice and water will be placed into the cooking pan that’s imported onto the main shell or body and the load of the pan then depresses the heating piece which then boils the water rapidly.